-To maximize safety on campus, UAPD strongly encourages anyone with knowledge about any fire or unsafe action or condition on-campus to immediately report to the University Police by telephone or in person.
-Reporting fires and unsafe actions or conditions helps University officials keep the community informed about fires on-campus and address the unsafe actions or conditions.
-The University is required to annually disclose statistical data on all fires that occur in on-campus student housing facilities; consequently, all reports of fires, including non-emergency situations, are important, particularly if you are unsure whether UAPD may already be aware.
+To maximize safety on campus, UAPD strongly encourages anyone with knowledge of any fire or unsafe action or condition that may cause a fire on-campus to immediately report to the University Police by telephone or in person.
+Reporting fires and unsafe actions or conditions that may cause a fire helps University officials keep the community informed about fires on-campus and address the unsafe actions or conditions.
+The University is required to annually disclose statistical data on all fires that occur in on-campus student housing facilities; consequently, all reports of fires, including non- emergency situations, are important, particularly if you are unsure whether UAPD may already be aware.

-In emergency situations, including fires, activate the fire alarm system if available, and then call UAPD at 205-348-5454 or 911 once you have evacuated the location.
+In emergency situations, including fires, activate the fire alarm system, if available, and call UAPD at 205-348-5454 or 911 once you have evacuated the location.
 Tell the Police Communications Operator your name and address and provide details regarding the location and extent of the fire.
 All 911 calls made from campus phones go directly to UAPD; all cell phone 911 calls are routed to UAPD through a local 911 Center.

-In non-emergency situations, for example, after finding evidence of a past fire or for purposes of including a fire in the statistics of the annual report, also report this information to UAPD either by telephone at 205-348-5454 or in person.
-To make a report in person regarding a non-emergency fire situation, go to the University Police Department located at 1110 Jackson Avenue, Tuscaloosa, AL 35487.
+Non-emergency situations (e.g., after finding evidence of a past fire or for purposes of including a fire in the statistics of the annual report) should also be reported to UAPD either by telephone at 205-348-5454 or in person.
+To make a report in person regarding a non- emergency fire situation, go to the University Police Department located at 1110 Jackson Avenue, Tuscaloosa, AL 35487.
 Remember, if you find evidence of a fire, or if you hear about such a fire, even if the fire has been extinguished, please report it to UAPD.
-When contacting UAPD, plan to describe the situation to the Police Communications Operator (Dispatcher).
-Provide as much information as possible about the location, date, time and cause of fire.
+When contacting UAPD by phone, plan to describe the situation to the Police Communications Operator (Dispatcher).
+Provide as much information as possible about the location, date, time, and cause of fire.
 Police Communications Operators are available at all times, 24 hours a day and 7 days a week, to take any report of a fire, including emergency and non-emergency fire reports.

-UA students and employees requiring emergency medical care as a result of a fire should contact UAPD at 205-348-5454 or 911.UA student or employees requiring non-emergency medical care as a result of a fire may contact the Student Health Center at 205-348-6262, DCH Regional Medical Center at 205-759-7111, or the University Counselling Center at 205-348-3863.
+UA students and employees requiring emergency medical care as a result of a fire should contact UAPD at 205-348-5454 or 911.UA students or employees requiring non-emergency medical care as a result of a fire may contact the Student Health Center at 205-348-6262, DCH Regional Medical Center at 205-759-7111, or the University Counseling Center at 205-348-3863.